-Modules % of AS Grade % of A2 Grade How it is Assessed Unit Title AS Module 1 371⁄2% 15% 11⁄2 hour exam Molecules and Cells AS Module 2 371⁄2% 15% 11⁄2 hour exam Organisms and Biodiversity AS Module 3 25% 10% Internal practical assessment (marked by teachers and moderated by CCEA) & I hour external written exam assessing practical skills Practical skills A2 Module 1 24% 21⁄4 hour exam Physiology, Co-ordination and Control, and Ecosystems A2 Module 2 24% 21⁄4 hour exam Biochemistry, Genetics and Evolutionary Trends A2 Module 3 12% Internal practical assessment (marked by teachers and moderated by CCEA) & 1 1⁄4 hr external written exam assessing practical skills Practical skills
+Modules % of AS Grade % of A2 Grade How it is Assessed Unit Title AS Module 1 37%% 15% 11⁄2 hour exam Molecules and Cells AS Module 2 371⁄2% 15% 11⁄2 hour exam Organisms and Biodiversity AS Module 3 25% 10% Internal practical assessment (marked by teachers and moderated by CCEA) & I hour external written exam assessing practical skills Practical skills A2 Module 1 24% 21⁄4 hour exam Physiology, Co-ordination and Control, and Ecosystems A2 Module 2 24% 21⁄4 hour exam Biochemistry, Genetics and Evolutionary Trends A2 Module 3 12% Internal practical assessment (marked by teachers and moderated by CCEA) & 1 1⁄4 hr external written exam assessing practical skills Practical skills

-Fields of Medicine, Nursing, Dentistry, Veterinary Science, Speech and Language Therapy, Pharmacology, Physiology, Biomedical Science, Forensic Science and Agriculture.
+Fields of Medicine, Nursing, Dentistry, Veterinary Science, Speech and Language Therapy, Pharmacology, Physiology, Biomedical Science, Forensic Science, Agriculture and Environmental Conservation.

-- A minimum of 75% in Biology (300 marks totalled from Unit 1,2 &3) OR 75% in the Biology theory papers in DAS (113 marks totalled from Biology Unit 1 & 2). - Students should show an ability in Chemistry, achieving a minimum of 70% in Chemistry (280 marks) or 70% in the Chemistry theory papers in DAS (105 marks). - Please note to meet the above criteria higher tier modules should be sat in both Biology and Chemistry. - Admission to Biology, if oversubscribed, will follow the Sixth Form Admissions Criteria.
+- A minimum of 75% in Biology (300 marks totalled from Unit 1,2 &3) OR 75% in the Biology theory papers in DAS (113 marks totalled from Biology Unit 1 & 2).
+In the unlikely event of UMS marks being the same between candidates competing for the last space in the class, the raw marks will be considered. - Students should show an ability in Chemistry, achieving a minimum of 70% in Chemistry (280 marks) or 70% in the Chemistry theory papers in DAS (105 marks). - Please note to meet the above criteria, higher tier modules should be sat in both Biology and Chemistry. - Admission to Biology, if oversubscribed, will follow the Sixth Form Admissions criteria.